Introduction #

 However, this command occupies a terminal and requires manual input every time after booting, which is quite inconvenient.

-Therefore, this command can be encapsulated into a system service, allowing it to be controlled and managed using systemctl
+Therefore, this command can be encapsulated into a system service, allowing it to be controlled and managed using systemctl.
+It can also be set to start automatically on boot.

-Sample configuration file, which needs to be written to /etc/systemd/system/clash.service
+Sample configuration file, which needs to be written to /etc/systemd/system/clash.service:

 [Unit]